STAND NUMBER: N14

 research and provide information regarding the effects of `traumatic` injury on a child`s developing brain.
 Parents of children with acquired brain injury were keen to become actively involved with the charity and over time the emphasis on the work changed.

 Today the Child Brain Injury Trust is the leading voluntary sector organisation (registered charity and company limited by guarantee) providing non-medical services to families affected by childhood acquired brain injury across the UK.
-We operate in England, Scotland and Northern Ireland and have a dedicated team of professional staff and volunteers who give their expertise, commitment and enthusiasm every day.
+We operate in England, Wales, Scotland and Northern Ireland and have a dedicated team of professional staff and volunteers who give their expertise, commitment and enthusiasm every day.
 Families continue to be involved in the development of the charity and we continue to be amazed and enlightened by their energy and uniqueness.

 Every 30 minutes, a child or young person will acquire a brain injury.
 This could be the result of an accident, an illness such as meningitis or encephalitis, a poisoning, a stroke or a brain tumour.